-- Why Michaela Reitterer decided to make Hotel Stadthalle as sustainable as possible;
+- Why Michaela Reitterer decided to make Boutiquehotel Stadthalle as sustainable as possible;

 - How, together with her team, she has managed to achieve high levels of hotel sustainability;